 Berni is earning his place in Columbus as a defensive specialist

-In the discussion about the best league newcomers, one often hears the names of the players who are in the limelight through spectacular actions.
+In the discussion regarding the best league newcomers, one often hears the names of the players who are in the limelight through spectacular actions.
 Strikers who score beautiful goals, goalkeepers who make stunning saves.
 Defenders are often neglected, especially the more defensively oriented defenders.
 But later in their careers they are often invaluable.
 In recent years, defenders like Moritz Seider, Cale Makar or Quinn Hughes play in the foreground.
-This season, alongside a number of powerful forwards, there are again some notable defenders.
+This season, alongside a number of powerful forwards, there are once more some notable defenders.

 Owen Power is the most prominent name among defensive players to be considered a potential contender for the Calder Trophy for top rookie preseason.
 The first pick of the 2021 NHL Draft is doing a great job for the Buffalo Sabers.
 He’s still waiting for his first goal, but with 23:46 minutes ice time per game he is the rookie with the most playing time in the NHL.
 He had 12 assists in 32 games.